AWS IoT Things Graph Overview

 Q: In which regions is AWS IoT Things Graph available?

-A: AWS IoT Things Graph is now generally available in the US East (Northern Virginia), US West (Oregon), EU (Ireland), APAC (Sydney), and APAC (Tokyo) regions.
+A: AWS IoT Things Graph is now generally available in the US East (Northern Virginia), US West (Oregon), EU (Ireland), APAC (Sydney), APAC (Seoul), and APAC (Tokyo) regions.
+Please see the AWS Region table for all the regions where AWS IoT Things Graph is available.

 Q: How much does AWS IoT Things Graph cost?